Macroquad on iOS

 🔗Building for the simulator

-IOS application is just a normal folder, named like "MyGame.app".
+iOS application is just a normal folder, named like "MyGame.app".
 This folder contains the binary, a file with a metadata and all the resources.

 The binary is a normal, cargo-produced, binary and resources are normal files, just like on any other platform.
 There is no third-party post-processors, resource compilators or anything like this.

-Create a folder, copy your binary and resources and it is a valid IOS application!
+Create a folder, copy your binary and resources and it is a valid iOS application!

 mkdir MyGame.app